rahulk31/AI-Image-Captioning/README.md

 ## Dependencies

 Dependencies are mentioned in the requirements.txt file.
-Use it to install them and just the run the flask server.
+Use it to install them and just run the flask server.